 Prado Museum is located in the heart of Madrid and if you are an art lover you can’t miss this landmark in the Capital of Spain.
 Inaugurated in 1819, Prado Museum is the home to more than 7,000 paintings and is one of the places you must visit in Madrid.
 The world-class Prado Museum displays an endless array of masterpieces created during the Golden Age of Spain.
 The museum is housed in a 18th-century Royal Palace that rivals the palace of Versailles.
 The Prado Museum displays around 2,300 pieces of artworks in more than 100 rooms, located on three floors.

 You can’t see everything in the short time you have, so plan to see just a section that interests you.
+If you have more than 12 hours in Madrid, you probably can spend a whole day here!
 Spanish paintings from the 12th century to the early 19th century form most of the collection.
 You can find artworks by Spanish artists such as Goya and Velazquez.
 The collection also covers Italian, Flemish, French, British, and German paintings as well as Neoclassical Italian sculptures.
 Don’t miss the Bosch’s Garden of Earthly Delights and David with Head of Goliath by Caravaggio.
 The Prado Museum suggests “routes” or self-guided tours of specific works or you can do a 90-minute guided tour to be more efficient and make use of the time you have in Madrid effectively.
-Leave the big bags in the car as you can’t bring them inside the museum and no photos or food it allowed inside as well.
+Leave the big bags in the car as you can’t bring them inside the museum and no photos or food is allowed inside as well.

 Visit the Royal Palace

 The most striking feature of the interior is the staircase at the entrance hallway, with a fresco of The Triumph of Religion and the Church, that leads up to the main floor.
 The King Charles III apartments are among the beautiful rooms in the Royal Palace.
-Still used for State ceremonies, The Salón del Trono ot the Throne Room is adorned with red velvet, beautiful chandeliers, tapestries and frescoes.
+Still used for State ceremonies, The Salón del Trono to the Throne Room is adorned with red velvet, beautiful chandeliers, tapestries and frescoes.
 Look for the fresco The Greatness of the Spanish Monarchy, by Tiepolo said to be one of his finest works.
-Throughout the palace you will find masterpieces by Velázquez, Goya, Rubens, El Greco, and Caravaggio, and other exquisite Flemish and French tapestries.
+Throughout the palace, you will find masterpieces by Velázquez, Goya, Rubens, El Greco, and Caravaggio, and other exquisite Flemish and French tapestries.
+Made time to visit this Royal Palace even if you only have 12 hours in Madrid!

 If you have only one day in Madrid, visiting the Prado Museum, Royal Palace and Plaza Mayor should definitely be on your itinerary and can easily be done in 6 hours.